SeanS86/terraform-aws-infrastructure-provision/additional_resources/k8s/README.md

     If you've placed the configuration file at a location other than `~/.kube/config`, or if you manage multiple cluster configurations, you'll need to tell `kubectl` where to find it.

 - **Run the following commands to test and paste the outputs in the next section:** `kubectl get nodes -o wide`, `kubectl get pods -A` & `kubectl top pods -A`

+- **After deployments tasks and some troubleshooting:**

+Metrics Server was installed to provide resource usage metrics.

+**1. Apply the Metrics Server Manifest:**
+Deployed from the control-plane node (or any machine with `kubectl` access):

+**2. Modify Metrics Server Deployment for `kubeadm` (if necessary):**
+For `kubeadm` clusters, it's sometimes necessary to allow the Metrics Server to communicate with kubelets insecurely, especially if kubelet certificates are self-signed or internal hostnames are not robustly resolvable.

+Add the `--kubelet-insecure-tls` argument to the container's `args`:

+**Problem Identified:**
+Initial attempts to use `kubectl top pods` resulted in `error: Metrics API not available`.
+Further investigation of `calico-node` pods revealed they were not `READY` due to BGP peering failures.
+The `describe pod` output for `calico-node` showed:

+This indicated that the AWS Security Group associated with the K8s nodes was blocking the necessary Calico traffic.

+**Solution: Updating AWS Security Group Ingress Rules**

+1.  **Allow BGP (TCP Port 179):** For Calico nodes to establish BGP sessions for route exchange.
+2.  **Allow IP-in-IP (IP Protocol 4):** Because Calico was configured with `CALICO_IPV4POOL_IPIP: Always` for pod traffic encapsulation.

 ## Terminal Outputs